100 High Street

 PGY2 Pharmacy Residency in Internal Medicine With Focus in Academia - Curriculum

 Following the completion of the orientation process to the hospital and Department of Pharmacy Services, the remainder of the year will be spent in various clinical pharmacy practice experiences (see Core and Elective Rotations below).
 Concurrent with these practice experience periods will be experiences in project management, teaching, and medication use evaluation.

 The resident will have a very close colleagueship with the medical house staff and is expected to play an important role in the therapeutic process and make clinical recommendations that are often vital to patient care outcomes.
-The resident actively participates in daily work rounds five days a week.
+The resident actively participates in daily work rounds.

 Clinical research experience is gained through the development of a residency project.
 The preceptor will work with the resident to select a project which is important and scientifically worthy of their mutual efforts.
 The project will be presented as a platform presentation at the University at Buffalo's Residency Research Presentation Day.
 The resident must submit a manuscript of their project for successful completion of the residency program.
 In addition, the resident will conduct a process, pathway and medication use evaluation.

-The resident has several required teaching responsibilities during the year.
+The resident has several required teaching responsibilities at the site during the year.
 Participation in Clinical Pharmacy Conferences and Journal Clubs are important elements in developing formal presentation and teaching skills.
 The resident is expected to provide a minimum of seven types of presentations throughout the year: